Dinis-Lei/TPJ/README.md

 ### Singleton

-We use the singleton pattern to garantee that every entity use the same service locator, observer and sound manager.
+We use the singleton pattern to garantee that every entity uses the same service locator, observer and sound manager.
 The service locator is the one that garantees the creation of the singletons.

 ### State Machine